 A big thank you to everyone who particpated in the Bring and Take on Saturday, 28 March!
 This is for all of the volunteers who make it possible to run these events and the local residents who 'bring and take' on the day.
 We look forward to seeing you at the next one!

-Last Friday, 27 March, Low Carbon West Oxford visited the Food Larder at the West Oxford Community Centre to help local residents get their indoor gardens started.
-We were thrilled to give away 50 free "Grow Your Own Basil" kits to the community!
+Last Friday, 27 March, Low Carbon West Oxford visited the Food Larder at West Oxford Community Centre to help local residents start growing their own herbs at home.
+We were delighted to give away 50 free “Grow Your Own Basil” kits to the community.
+We then followed this up with a “Grow Your Own Coriander” give-away on 17 April.

-We hope everyone who picked up a kit enjoys the taste of home-grown greens!
+We hope everyone who picked up a kit enjoys the rewards of home-grown herbs!

 LCWO still has a long-term aim to achieve a community-sourced heat system, which could help with an alternative to individual heat pumps.